-The onset of winter in the northern hemisphere brings with it that age-old problem: How best to protect the boat from snow and ice?
+The approach of winter in the northern hemisphere brings with it that age-old problem: How best to protect the boat from snow and ice?
 Already boats on Lake Superior are being pulled from the water, and sailors as far south as the Chesapeake are beginning to think about buttoning up for winter.
 While many powerboats choose shrink-wrapping over a more permanent solution, sailboats-with their masts stepped or unstepped-are perfectly suited for reusable custom, or semi-custom covers.

 This is a big topic worthy of a larger article all it’s own.
 A few years ago, seeking a snapshot view of the custom-cover options, we talked to Jim Welinski, co-owner of the family-run Shipshape Canvas shop (www.shipshapecanvas.com) in Duluth, Minn., where stored boats face some of the country’s harshest winters.

 Most custom covers today are frameless, making them easier to stow and install than the excellent DIY frame-cover described on our website.
 In either case, a reusable cover will save money in the long haul.
 A robust, frameless winter cover for a Catalina 30 costs about $2,000 and can last eight to 15 years (with a re-stitching after about eight years), depending on how you treat it.
 Lighter-weight covers for less-harsh climates sell for just under $1,500 and can last about eight years.
 A single-season shrinkwrap job will cost $850.
 You do the math.